outoftalentxD/miniRT/README.md

     objects, lights and cameras (except for spheres and lights that cannot be rotated).
   * Program must properly handle light management: spot brightness, hard shadows, ambiance lighting (objects are never completely in the dark).
 Need to implement Ambient and diffuse lighting.
+  * Program must save rendered image of scene in format .bmp if flag --save is presented

   * The program displays the image in a window and respect the following rules:
     + Pressing ESC must close the window and quit the program cleanly.